Fun facts about me

 8. I haven’t done any sports for 30 years.

-9. I am a synaesthete.
+9. I am a synesthete.
 I see letters, numbers and musical notes with colours.

-10. I was one of three women in the advanced maths course and the only one in the first computer science course in our high school.
+10. I was one of three women in the advanced maths course and the only one in the first computer science course of our high school.

 11. I don’t have a car driving licence.

-13. I used to want to be blonde and blue-eyed.
+13. As a child, I always wanted to be blonde and blue-eyed.

 14. I wore a perm for 3 years.

-15. I speak 3.5 languages: German, Spanish, English and have basic knowledge of Mandarin.
+15. I speak 3.5 languages: German, Spanish, English and some basic Mandarin.

-16. When people ask me where I come from, my short answer is “Frankfurt” and the long answer is: “I was born in Frankfurt’s Marien Hospital and went to school in Offenbach.
-We then moved to Langen, 15 km south of Frankfurt, and that’s where I grew up.
-My mother comes from Taiwan and my father from southern China.
+16. When people ask me where I come from, my short answer is “Frankfurt”.
+My long answer is: “I was born in Frankfurt’s Marien Hospital and went to school in Offenbach.
+We then moved to Langen, 15 km south of Frankfurt, where I grew up.
+My mother comes from Taiwan and my father from Southern China.
 They met in Heidelberg.”

 17. I did an Executive MBA at Germany’s best business school.